therealdreg/linux_kernel_debug_disassemble_ida_vmware/README.md

 # linux kernel debug and disassemble with ida and vmware

-Helper script for Linux kernel disas and debugging with IDA Pro on VMware + GDB stub (including some symbols helpers)
+Helper script for Linux kernel disassemble or debugging with IDA Pro on VMware + GDB stub (including some symbols helpers)

 ![symsida](img/symsida.png)